cisstech/platon/README.md

   - `revert.sh`: Reverts the last migration.

 - `/bin/parser`: This script is used to generate the Jison parser.
-  - `generate.sh`: Generates the Jison parser from the `libs/feature/compiler/src/lib/pl.jison` file.
+  - `build.sh`: Generates the Jison parser from the `libs/feature/compiler/src/lib/pl.jison` file.

 - `/bin/shell`: These scripts are used to connect to Docker containers from the terminal.
   - `api.sh`: Connects to the API container (available only in prod mode).